back to top

 Action Photography

-Action photography is about fast shutter speeds, but wide apertures also play a part here.
-A large aperture allows enough light to enter the camera even with a fast shutter speed.
+Action photography is about fast shutter speeds, but wide apertures also play a part.
+A large aperture lets enough light enter the camera even with a fast shutter speed.

 Action photography often means sports photography, which makes using a wide aperture tricky.
-That’s due to the shallow depth of field and because the main subject is moving.
-You will often need to be moving the camera as well.
+That’s due to the shallow depth of field.
+And because the main subject is moving, you often need to be moving the camera.

-Even with modern autofocus (AF) systems, this can make it difficult to get the focus right.
-But your image looks amazing when you get the focus right with a large aperture.
+Even with modern autofocus (AF) systems, it can be difficult to get the focus right.
+But your image looks amazing when you do, and you can achieve this with a large aperture.

 The Importance of Narrow Apertures

-At the other end of the scale is a narrow aperture.
-This means an aperture of f/16 or smaller.
-It should be noted that you wouldn’t normally use an aperture this small for landscape photos.
+At the other end of the scale is a narrow aperture, meaning an aperture of f/16 or smaller.
+It’s important to note that you wouldn’t normally use an aperture this small for landscape photos.

 Depending on the lens, the sharpest focus is usually achieved at f/8 or f/11.
 The following are ways in which narrow apertures can benefit your photography.